HOLIDAY SALE

 2. Melatonin Suppression

-Bright overhead lights in airports, airplane cabins, and early-morning travel suppress melatonin production - the hormone that helps you fall asleep and stay asleep.
+Bright overhead lights in airports, airplane cabins, blue lights from screens, and early-morning travel suppress melatonin production - the hormone that helps you fall asleep and stay asleep.

 This leads to delayed sleep onset and restless nights once you arrive.